Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Population-share-weighted decomposability: graphical evaluation for common inequality measures

 Figure \ref{fig:GiniDCP} shows that to what extent the Gini coefficient violates geometric restrictions.

-\paragraph*{Properties (1A)-(1D)} The plot on the left-hand side of Figure \ref{fig:GiniDCP} clearly shows the violation of (1A): level curves for Gini are distinct from rays constant at $z_1/(z_1+z_2)$.
+\paragraph*{Properties (1A)-(1D)} The plot on the left-hand side of Figure \ref{fig:GiniDCP} clearly shows the extent of violation of (1A): level curves for Gini are distinct from rays constant at $z_1/(z_1+z_2)$.
 Thus, redistribution within $z$ that leaves $z_1/(z_1+z_2)$ invariant affects the within-group inequality.
 In other words, the within-group inequality is contaminated by the third individual's position.
 This violation of (1A) occurs throughout the whole simplex and is not limited to a particular area of the simplex.
 Violations in the case of rank overlap ($\min\{z_1,z_2\}<z_3<\max\{z_1,z_2\}$) appear worse than in cases when $z_3$ in the solo group either fully dominates or is fully dominated by $z_1$, $z_2$ in the two-person group.

-The same plot also confirms that (1B) holds -- taking any point on the vertical line $x=1/2$ ($\iff z_1=z_2$), move from that point in either horizontal direction towards the simplex boundary and notice colours getting monotonically lighter).
+The same plot also confirms that (1B) holds -- taking any point on the vertical line $x=1/2$ ($\iff z_1=z_2$), move from that point in either horizontal direction towards the simplex boundary and notice colors getting monotonically lighter.

-At the same time, the Gini coefficient satisfies non-negativity in (1C) because by the triangle inequality, $3g_1(z) \geq |z_1-z_2|\geq 0$, and satisfies (1D) because $3g_1(z) \geq |z_1-z_2|\geq 0$ guarantees that $g_1(z)=0$ implies that $z_1=z_2$.
-Thus, the zero of the within inequality is informative and does indeed indicate that the incomes within the subgroup are the same.
+At the same time, the Gini coefficient satisfies non-negativity in (1C) because by the triangle inequality, $3g_1(z) \geq |z_1-z_2|\geq 0$, and satisfies (1D) since the same inequality guarantees that $g_1(z)=0$ implies $z_1=z_2$.
+Thus, the zero of the within-group residual is informative and does indeed indicate that the incomes within the subgroup are the same.

-\paragraph*{Properties (2A)-(2D)} The plot on the right-hand side of Figure \ref{fig:GiniDCP} shows the violation of (2A): level curves for Gini are distinct from horizontal lines corresponding to constant $z_3$.
+\paragraph*{Properties (2A)-(2D)} The plot on the right-hand side of Figure \ref{fig:GiniDCP} shows extent of the violation of (2A): level curves for Gini are distinct from horizontal lines corresponding to constant $z_3$.